ImGGAAVVIINN/NAPC-Classic/README.md

 WARNING [DON'T USE IT ON HYPIXEL]

-NAPC is technically a mod pack that has mods, resource packs, and macros that might give you a slight advantage over other players while not getting detected
+NAPC is technically a mod pack that has mods, resource packs, and macros that might give you a slight advantage over other players while not getting detected.

+I did not make any of the mod/resource pack here, I just put compatable mods together to create this client.
+I will put a link to the website of the mods.
+As well as a credit of the sessction that

 ![](header.png)
 ##  Installation